cloudposse/atmos/website/docs/design-patterns/inline-component-configuration.md

 # Inline Component Configuration

-The Inline Component Configuration pattern is used when the [components](/core-concepts/components) in a [stack](/core-concepts/stacks) are configured inline in the stack manifest without [importing](/core-concepts/stacks/imports) and reusing a default/base configuration.
+The Inline Component Configuration pattern is used when the [components](/core-concepts/components) in a [stack](/core-concepts/stacks) are configured inline in the stack manifest without [importing](/core-concepts/stacks/imports) and reusing default/base configurations.

 ## Applicability